ShrinersMAC/ShrinersChildrensStandardGaitModel/README.md

 ![kinetics](User%20Guides/Media/kinetics_coronal.png)

 #### *Muscle Lengths*
-Muscle lengths are estimated using [???]
+Muscle lengths are estimated using a musculoskeletal model.
+Body segment relationships derived from marker tracking are inputted to calculate the length of the muscle-tendon unit based on its anatomical placement and geometric properties within the model.
 ![kinetics](User%20Guides/Media/muscle_lengths.png)